8 out of 10 businesses fail.

 Sometimes the most effective strategies are the simplest one’s.

 We want to overthink everything and make it complicated, but it isn’t necessary.
-That’s why you should start direct mail advertising today.
+That’s why you should invest in window cleaning advertising today.

 Do you live in a residential neighborhood with tons of houses around you?